WordPress/openverse/rfcs/detecting_sensitive_textual_content/20230309-project_proposal_detecting_sensitive_textual_content.md

    - Must cover the UI changes requested by design, management of both new settings, and displaying the blurred image with the ability to unblur.
+   - Must cover accessibility testing for the new UI elements, especially the unblur/reblur controls.

 ## Dependent implementation plans